iobeam/iobeam-spark-scala-maven-archetype/README.md

 to contain the expected output.

 ```
-class StreamProcessorTest extends FlatSpec with SparkStreamingSpec with Matchers with
+class AddOneTest extends FlatSpec with SparkStreamingSpec with Matchers with
 BeforeAndAfter with GivenWhenThen with Eventually {

     val batches = List(